-As an example: this is the Google Scholar Citations profile of Henk Volberda (RSM): https://scholar.google.com/citations?user=r_JK4awAAAAJ&hl=en
+As an example: this is the Google Scholar Ciatations profile of professor Thea Hilhorst:

-The Web of Science Author Records are groups of publications in Web of Science that are likely by one person.
+A Web of Science Author Record is a group of publications in Web of Science likely authored by one person.
 The records are created with a combination of artificial intelligence and human curated data.
 An author record has a ResearcherID, an author identifier used in Web of Science.